oheneba-oa/dvd_rental/README.md

 ## 1. Project Overview

-This project is an industry-based analytics project  which uses the PostgreSQL DVD Rental database to analyse customer behaviour, revenue performance, inventory usage, store performance, and recommendation opportunities.
+This is an industry-based analytics project that uses the PostgreSQL DVD Rental database to analyse customer behaviour, revenue performance, inventory usage, store performance, and recommendation opportunities.

 The objective is to build a complete analytics workflow that covers database setup, validation, exploratory data analysis, data integration, advanced business analysis, dashboard development, and executive reporting.